 You’ll arrive in Chamonix via a shared Mountain Dropoffs shuttle.
 In the late afternoon, there’s the option of a casual group run of 6.8 km with 360 meters of vertical, to the colorful Chalet Floria, perched along the Petit Balcon Sud with a view of the Chamonix valley.

 Today we’ll ride together on a shared shuttle through the 11.7 km long Mont Blanc tunnel, to the historic town of Courmayeur, Italy.
-After settling into the Hotel Bouton d’Or with our friends Patrizia and Andrea, we’ll take a shared shuttle to the end of the strikingly beautiful Val Ferret with the glaciers of Mont Blanc on our left.
+After settling into our hotel, we’ll take a shared shuttle to the end of the strikingly beautiful Val Ferret with the glaciers of Mont Blanc on our left.
 At Arnuva, not far from the Swiss border, we’ll run a high balcony section of the Ultra-Trail du Mont-Blanc course, back to Courmayeur.

 Plan to arrive the day your tour starts, at the latest.
 Note that flights from the US usually arrive on the following day, so schedule accordingly.
 The closest airport is Geneva, about one and a half hours away.
 This tour includes a shared shuttle pickup in Geneva.
 If you want to arrive a day or two early the shuttle is still included.
 Contact us for details.